Part 17: Design Trajectories with Astrogator

 Deleting the Initial State segment

-Since you are modeling a Launch Vehicle, remove the Initial State segment.
+Since you are modeling your mission beginning with a Launch Vehicle, remove the Initial State segment.

 1. Select Initial State () in the MCS.

-2. Click Delete Segment () in the MCS toolbar.
+2. Click Delete Segment () on the MCS toolbar.

 Adding a Follow segment